 Highlights of the Camino del Norte by Catherine Murphy

 I trudged into the little seaside town of Llanes, barely noticing the remains of its 800-year-old city walls.
 Llanes may be steeped in Spanish Armada seafaring history, but I was sweaty and sodden from 30km of walking, the last few of them in the rain.
-Remarkably-placed blisters on both little toes made each step more painful than the last.
-This is the Highlights of the Camino del Norte.
+Remarkably placed blisters on both little toes made each step more painful than the last.
+These are the Highlights of the Camino del Norte.

 I checked into the Posada del Rey, where the 90-year-old owner chatted for what felt like an eternity.
 Señora Milagros Ampudia Vega was a force of nature, brimming with experience and life.
 As much as I wanted to hear her stories I also wanted to take my boots off and lie down.
 Next, I wanted to acquire the taste of Asturian cider in one if the town’s siderias, before tucking into dinner at Covadonga restaurant across the street.

 I had just walked part of the Camino del Norte, starting out from the Cantabrian capital of Santander, passing through medieval villages and seaside resorts before finishing in Llanes.